 - NAFSA has asked the Department of State to exercise favorable discretion and to give all due consideration to requests to assist affected J-1 students and scholars.

-NAFSA General Crisis Management Resources
+NAFSA Crisis Management and Other Resources

 - Resources for Health and Safety in Education Abroad

 - Before, During and After a Crisis: Questions to Ask

 - Responding to a Crisis in a Student's/Scholar's Home Country